syl20bnr/spacemacs-elpa-mirror/melpa/switch-window-readme.txt

-* What is switch-window                       :README: switch-window is an emacs window switch tool, which offer a *visual* way to choose a window to switch to, delete, split or other operations.
+* What is switch-window                       :README: switch-window is an Emacs window switch tool, which offer a *visual* way to choose a window to switch to, delete, split or other operations.